Do you need expert help to become an SIA approved contractor?

 It starts with your own assessment of your organisation, which is then verified by an independent (non-SIA) assessor.
 Experience shows that you and your staff are best placed to carry out your self-assessment.
 You know how your business operates, and the ACS Self Assessment Workbook will enable you to quickly and easily identify your organisation's strengths and weaknesses.

 Read through all of the workbook and complete as much of it as you can.
 The ACS Self Assessment Workbook Guide and the Tips for Completing your ACS Self Assessment will help you with this.
 Both documents, as well as the workbook itself, are available for download from this page.

 If there are any indicators that you cannot complete or that need clarifying, make a note of them and then contact our ACS team for assistance.
-The team is available for calls Monday to Friday, 9am-5.00pm on 0300 123 9298.
 There is no additional cost to you for this support.